-2.4 Unified Sports
+2.3 Unified Sports

-- 2.4.1 Selection of Special Olympics Athletes and Unified Sports Partners of similar age is preferred and ability is required for Unified Sports training and competition in DanceSport. - 2.4.2 Each Unified Sports Duo/Couple shall consist of one Special Olympics Athlete and one Unified Sports Partner. - 2.4.3 A Team shall consist of a minimum of four and a maximum of twelve athletes, a maximum of 50% of the team can be Unified Sports partners.
+- 2.3.1 The athlete to Unified partner ratio must be 1 athlete to 1 Unified partner in Unified Duos/Couples and must be 2-6 athletes to 2-6 Unified partners in the Team Competition. - 2.3.2 It is preferred that athletes and Unified Partners are of similar age and similar ability.
+For more information on similar age and ability please see Sport Rules Article 1 Section 14.1.2 - 2.3.3 A Team shall consist of a minimum of four and a maximum of twelve athletes, a maximum of 50% of the team can be Unified Sports partners.
 The team can consist of male and female athletes.
-Within the range of 4-12 dancers per team, the technical delegate can set a certain minimum and maximum of the size of the team for an individual competition. - 2.4.4 A coach may not also participate as a Unified Sports partner. - 2.5 Divisioning - 2.5.1 Before the final Competition, a day of divisioning will be held.
+Within the range of 4-12 dancers per team, the technical delegate can set a certain minimum and maximum of the size of the team for an individual competition.

+2.3.4 A coach may not participate as a Unified Sports partner.

+2.4 Divisioning

+- 2.4.1 Before the final Competition, a day of divisioning will be held.
 The competitors will all dance twice on two separate days, possibly at separate locations.
 There may be a day off between Divisioning and the final Competition.
-Divisioning and Finals may be held on the same day as long as dancers have a break between rounds. - 2.5.2 Divisioning will be judged by an independent team of a minimum of three judges who can also be judging officials during the final Competition.
-The same technical delegate will preside over for the divisioning as well as the final competition. - 2.5.3 The technical delegate can divide Solos and Duos in male and female categories.
-If there are less than three (3) dancers - 2.5.4 Couples and Teams will not be divided in males and female categories. - 2.6 Final Competition - 2.6.1 After divisioning dancers will be placed in their final divisions.
-A division can hold between three and eight Solos/Couples/Duos/Teams. - 2.7 Awards - 2.7.1 Dancers will be awarded according to Section 12 of Sport Rules Article 1 - 2.8 Restrictions - 2.8.1 No routine shall include the following. - 2.8.1.1 Head Spin - 2.8.1.2 Head Stand - 2.8.1.3 Back or Front Flips - 2.8.1.4 Lifts with the uplifted person's feet any higher than the lifting person's shoulder
+Divisioning and Finals may be held on the same day as long as dancers have a break between rounds. - 2.4.2 Divisioning will be judged by an independent team of a minimum of three judges who can also be judging officials during the final Competition.
+The same technical delegate will preside over for the divisioning as well as the final competition. - 2.4.3 The technical delegate can divide Solos and Duos in male and female categories.
+If there are less than three (3) dancers or three (3) duos - 2.4.4 Couples and Teams will not be divided in males and female categories.

+2.5 Final Competition

+2.5.1 After divisioning dancers will be placed in their final divisions.
+A division can hold between three and eight Solos/Couples/Duos/Teams.